casper-network/docs/.github/templates/tutorial-template.md

 ### Tag your code snippets

 Remember to add the language when including any code blocks.
-While not supported natively by markdown, many markdown engines (including the one used by GitHub) will support syntax highlighting which is helpful for reviewers and future maintainers of your tutorial:
+While not supported natively by markdown, many markdown engines (including the one used by GitHub) will support syntax highlighting, which is helpful for reviewers and future maintainers of your tutorial:

 ```
     ```rust